 The ethnic basis of Morristown, the county seat of Hamblen County, is that 80% of our population traces its heritage to Europe, primarily Scotland, Ireland and England.
-16% of our population is Spanish -speaking with origins in the Southern Hemisphere.
+16% of our population is Spanish-speaking with origins in the Southern Hemisphere.
 4% of the population counts its heritage as primarily African-American.

 Interestingly, one hundred forty years ago, Hamblen County had a significant number of free, black landowners.
-And, our community remembers with both nostalgia and some pride, those years when Morristown College, an historic and important black college, was vibrant and active.
+And, our community remembers with both nostalgia and some pride, those years when Morristown College, a historic and important black college, was vibrant and active.
 The college was founded in 1881 by the national Freedman’s Aid Society of the Methodist Episcopal Church.
 The school was renamed Knoxville College-Morristown in 1989 and closed in 1994.

-A cooperative plan by the city and developers is in the work to convert Judson’s Hill, the old Morristown College campus, into a combined use area for different kinds of housing, shops and a community center.
+A cooperative plan by the city and developers is in the works to convert Judson’s Hill, the old Morristown College campus, into a combined use area for different kinds of housing, shops and a community center.
 The plan is to find ways of preserving and incorporating the heritage of Morristown College into the plan.